 Popularity doesn’t necessarily translate into clients and money.

 I had brief brushes with online popularity way back.
 While it did help me raise my profile in the community and resulted in some interesting projects and opportunities, maintaining that kind of profile was exhausting.
 I became bitter and didn’t want to deal with so many people’s emails and comments.
-I wanted to work on my own passion projects and client work, instead of producing free content for people, that only invites more questions to respond to, etc.
+I wanted to work on my own passion projects and collaborate with clients, instead of producing free content for people that only invites more questions to respond to.

 I got to work on a few client projects thanks to this, but nothing impressive or life-changing.
 People I spent the most time interacting with were not, and would never become my clients.
 Most of them didn’t even thank me after I sent them step-by-step instructions or detailed answers to their questions.
 I found that pretty entitled and rude.